khusroo7/Diabetes-Prediction-Model/README.md

 3. Model Training:
 <br>
-Applying Logistic Regression to the training data.
+Applying Logistic Regression and SVM to the training data.
 <br>

 4. Model Evaluation: